 And, train employees to be more sensitive on social media.
 For instance, a RyanAir spokesman denounced a disgruntled blogger by calling him an idiot.
 The blogosphere and social media responded very negatively, as might be imagined.

 Content marketing analytics: How to optimize your content marketing?

 By developing a comprehensive content marketing analytics program, of course.
 What doesn’t get measured, doesn’t get effort.
-So, put together a comprehensive plan for monitoring your performance, your competitors results, and outside mentions of your brand to ward of potential problems.
+So, put together a comprehensive plan for monitoring your performance, your competitor’s results, and outside mentions of your brand to ward off potential problems.